The Bankrate promise

 “The lack of visibility means that the attacks often go undetected for weeks or months, while hackers yield a rich bounty of credit card numbers to sell on the dark web,” he says.

-Ways to avoid e-scamming:
+Ways to avoid e-skimming:

 - Don’t enter your card number repeatedly on a website.
 “If your trusted merchant has an option to save the card number for future purchases, choose it so as to minimize the times you have to type in your information,” advises Naik.

-- Use alternative payment methods such as Apple Pay, Google Pay or PayPal so that you don’t have to type in payment card information.
+- Use alternative payment methods such as Apple Pay, Google Pay or PayPal so you don’t have to type in payment card information.
 “However, consumers must ensure they use strong passwords to secure these services and avoid account compromise,” Naik says.

 - Be on the lookout for fake checkout pages that impersonate an online merchant.
 “Be especially wary of payment transactions that appear to fail,” warns Naik.
 “If that happens, immediately contact the card issuer who can place a fraud alert on your account.